fiskhandlarn/lorica/README.md

 Change `Project` in [resources/assets/styles/app.scss](./resources/assets/styles/app.scss) to your project's name.

+Follow the *Install* instructions below.

-Update `advanced-custom-fields-pro` to the latest version:
+Set your ACF license key as `ACF_KEY` in `.env` and update `advanced-custom-fields-pro` to the latest version:

 ```bash
 $ composer update-acf-plugin
 ```

-Follow the *Install* instructions below.

 Add `composer.lock` and `package-lock.json` to your git repo to ensure that the same package versions are used by other contributors and on the servers: